11. Code Generation¶

 In this workflow, all key representations are based on standards: The CDL-specification uses a subset of the Modelica standard, the elementary CDL blocks are converted to the FMI standard, and finally the runtime environment uses the SSP standard.

-10.6.
+11.6.
 Replacement of Elementary CDL Blocks during Translation¶

-When translating CDL to a control product lines, a translator may want to conduct certain substitutions.
+When translating CDL to a control product line, a translator may want to conduct certain substitutions.
 Some of these substitutions can change the control response, which can cause the verification that checks whether the actual implementation conforms to the specification to fail.

-10.6.1.
+11.6.1.
 Substitutions that Give Identical Control Response¶

-used above.
+Consider the gain CDL.Reals.MultiplyByParameter used above.
 If a product line

 uses different names for the inputs, outputs and parameters, then they can